ostriftis/clarity-app/README.md

-# CLARITY‑LLM: Detecting Ambiguity & Evasion in Political Discourse
+# CLARITY-LLM: Political Evasion Detection with Mistral-7b & QLoRA
-_A full-stack ML system for the SemEval 2026 CLARITY Task_
+_A full-stack ML system for the [SemEval 2026 CLARITY Task](https://konstantinosftw.github.io/CLARITY-SemEval-2026/)_

 ## Overview
 Political communication is often intentionally ambiguous.
 In high‑stakes settings such as